Dr. Tamara Zach

 By Dr. Tamara Zach MD — May 05, 2026

-A cerebral palsy (CP) diagnosis can feel overwhelming for any family.
-Questions come quickly: What does this mean for my child's future?
-What treatments are available?
+A cerebral palsy (CP) diagnosis raises questions fast.
+What does this mean for my child's future?
+What treatments exist?
 Where do we go for help?
-If you're raising a child with CP in the Phoenix area, you're not alone — and you have access to meaningful resources, dedicated specialists, and a community of support.
-This guide is designed to walk you through what cerebral palsy is, what treatment looks like in Arizona, and what families can realistically expect along the way.
+Families raising a child with CP in the Phoenix area have access to specialists, support programs, and a community that's been through it.
+This guide covers what cerebral palsy is, what treatment looks like in Arizona, and what families can expect.

-Cerebral palsy is a group of neurological disorders that affect movement, muscle tone, and motor skills.
-It results from damage to or abnormal development of the brain, most often occurring before or during birth, though it can also develop in early infancy.
-CP is the most common motor disability in childhood, affecting approximately 1 in 345 children in the United States according to the CDC.
+Cerebral palsy is a group of neurological disorders affecting movement, muscle tone, and motor skills.
+It comes from damage to or abnormal development of the brain, usually before or during birth, though it can develop in early infancy.
+CP is the most common motor disability in childhood, affecting about 1 in 345 children in the United States according to the CDC.

-There are several types of cerebral palsy, categorized by the kind of movement difficulties they cause:
+There are several types, grouped by the movement problems they cause:

-• Spastic CP — the most common type, characterized by stiff muscles and exaggerated reflexes
+• Spastic CP — the most common type, with stiff muscles and exaggerated reflexes

-• Dyskinetic CP — involves uncontrolled, slow, or writhing movements
+• Dyskinetic CP — uncontrolled, slow, or writhing movements

-• Ataxic CP — affects balance and coordination
+• Ataxic CP — problems with balance and coordination

-CP often coexists with other neurological conditions.
-Many children with cerebral palsy also experience pediatric seizures, making comprehensive neurological evaluation an essential part of their care.
-Cognitive challenges, communication difficulties, and sensory processing differences are also common, which is why an individualized, multidisciplinary approach matters so much.
+CP rarely shows up alone.
+Many children with cerebral palsy also experience pediatric seizures, so neurological evaluation belongs in their care from the start.
+Cognitive challenges, communication difficulties, and sensory processing differences are common too, which is why care has to be built around the individual child rather than a checklist.

-There is no single cure for cerebral palsy, but early intervention and ongoing, coordinated treatment can significantly improve a child's quality of life, independence, and development.
-As a board-eligible pediatric neurologist providing cerebral palsy treatment in Phoenix, Dr. Tamara Zach MD works closely with families to create individualized care plans that address each child's specific presentation and goals.
+There's no cure for cerebral palsy.
+Early intervention and ongoing, coordinated treatment can improve a child's quality of life, independence, and development.
+As a board-eligible pediatric neurologist providing cerebral palsy treatment in Phoenix, Dr. Tamara Zach MD builds care plans around each child's specific presentation and goals.

-The diagnostic process typically begins with a thorough clinical history and neurological examination.
-Brain imaging — usually an MRI — helps identify structural abnormalities.
-In some cases, a pediatric EEG may be recommended to evaluate for seizure activity, which is present in a significant portion of children with CP.
-Early and accurate diagnosis helps families access the right services and interventions as quickly as possible.
+Diagnosis usually starts with a clinical history and neurological examination.
+Brain imaging, usually an MRI, identifies structural abnormalities.
+Sometimes a pediatric EEG is recommended to check for seizure activity, which shows up in a large share of children with CP.
+The sooner the diagnosis is accurate, the sooner families can get the right services in place.

-• Physical therapy (PT) — to improve strength, mobility, and gross motor function
+• Physical therapy (PT) — for strength, mobility, and gross motor function

-• Occupational therapy (OT) — to build fine motor skills and support daily living activities
+• Occupational therapy (OT) — for fine motor skills and daily living activities

-• Speech-language therapy — for children with communication or feeding challenges
+• Speech-language therapy — for communication or feeding challenges

-• Medications — such as muscle relaxants or anti-seizure medications when appropriate
+• Medications — muscle relaxants or anti-seizure medications when appropriate

 • Botulinum toxin (Botox) injections — to temporarily reduce muscle spasticity in targeted areas

-• Surgical consultations — in select cases, orthopedic or neurosurgical procedures may be discussed
+• Surgical consultations — orthopedic or neurosurgical procedures in select cases

-Dr. Zach coordinates care with therapists, developmental pediatricians, orthopedic surgeons, and other specialists to ensure your child's treatment plan reflects the full picture of their needs.
+Dr. Zach coordinates with therapists, developmental pediatricians, orthopedic surgeons, and other specialists so the plan accounts for the whole child.

-Families in Arizona have access to several programs and services that can make a significant difference — especially in the early years.
+Arizona has several programs that help, especially in the early years.

 Arizona Early Intervention Program (AzEIP)

-For children under three years old, the Arizona Early Intervention Program (AzEIP) provides free, family-centered services for infants and toddlers with developmental delays or disabilities.
-Services are delivered in natural environments — often the home — and can include physical, occupational, and speech therapies.
-Early enrollment in AzEIP is one of the most impactful steps a family can take after an early CP diagnosis.
+For children under three, the Arizona Early Intervention Program (AzEIP) provides free, family-centered services for infants and toddlers with developmental delays or disabilities.
+Services happen in natural settings, often the home, and can include physical, occupational, and speech therapies.
+Enrolling early is one of the best moves a family can make after an early CP diagnosis.

 AHCCCS and Arizona Long Term Care

-Many children with cerebral palsy qualify for AHCCCS (Arizona Health Care Cost Containment System), Arizona's Medicaid program.
-Through AHCCCS, eligible children can access medically necessary therapies, durable medical equipment, home health services, and specialty care.
-Families should also explore the Arizona Long Term Care System (ALTCS), which provides additional support for children with significant physical or developmental needs.
+Many children with cerebral palsy qualify for AHCCCS (Arizona Health Care Cost Containment System), the state's Medicaid program.
+Through AHCCCS, eligible children can get medically necessary therapies, durable medical equipment, home health services, and specialty care.
+Families should also look at the Arizona Long Term Care System (ALTCS), which adds support for children with significant physical or developmental needs.

-Living in Phoenix means dealing with extreme summer heat, which presents unique challenges for children with cerebral palsy.
-Many children with CP have difficulty regulating body temperature due to limited mobility and reduced ability to sweat effectively.
-Parents should plan outdoor activities during early morning or evening hours, ensure consistent hydration, use cooling vests or towels when needed, and work with their care team to identify heat-related warning signs specific to their child.
+Phoenix summers are brutal, and that's a real problem for children with cerebral palsy.
+Many have trouble regulating body temperature because of limited mobility and reduced ability to sweat.
+Plan outdoor activities for early morning or evening, keep your child hydrated, use cooling vests or towels when needed, and ask your care team which heat warning signs to watch for in your child specifically.

-Organizations such as Arizona Center for Disability Law and Raising Special Kids (based in Phoenix) offer advocacy, parent education, and connections to local services.
-School-based services through the Individuals with Disabilities Education Act (IDEA) become available once a child turns three, providing another critical layer of support.
+The Arizona Center for Disability Law and Raising Special Kids (based in Phoenix) offer advocacy, parent education, and connections to local services.
+School-based services through the Individuals with Disabilities Education Act (IDEA) kick in once a child turns three.

-Working with a knowledgeable CP specialist in Arizona who understands the full neurological scope of cerebral palsy — not just motor function — makes a meaningful difference in outcomes.
-Dr. Tamara Zach MD brings specialized pediatric neurology training to the care of children with CP, offering families in the Phoenix metro area both clinical expertise and compassionate guidance.
-You can learn more about her approach on our about Dr. Tamara Zach MD page.
+Find a CP specialist in Arizona who treats the full neurological picture, not just motor function.
+That choice affects outcomes.
+Dr. Tamara Zach MD brings pediatric neurology training to the care of children with CP, offering families in the Phoenix metro area clinical expertise and steady guidance.
+You can read more about her approach on our about Dr. Tamara Zach MD page.

-Cerebral palsy is a lifelong condition, but with the right team, the right resources, and early intervention, children with CP can achieve remarkable things.
-The goal isn't simply managing a diagnosis — it's helping your child thrive.
+Cerebral palsy is lifelong.
+With the right team, the right resources, and early intervention, children with CP can do a great deal.
+The point isn't managing a diagnosis.
+It's helping your child thrive.

-If your child has received a cerebral palsy diagnosis or you're seeking an evaluation for developmental or motor concerns, we encourage you to reach out to our team at Rose Medical Pavilion in Phoenix.
-Dr. Tamara Zach MD is currently accepting new patients and is ready to partner with your family every step of the way.
+If your child has a cerebral palsy diagnosis or you want an evaluation for developmental or motor concerns, reach out to our team at Rose Medical Pavilion in Phoenix.
+Dr. Tamara Zach MD is accepting new patients and ready to work with your family.
 Contact us today to schedule your child's appointment.

 Schedule an Appointment